typhonjs-fvtt-scratch/demo-rollup-module/README.md

 preferred setup.
-More importantly [@typhonjs-fvtt/eslint-foundry.js](https://www.npmjs.com/package/@typhonjs-fvtt/eslint-foundry.js) enables up to date coverage of all globals exported by [foundry.js](https://foundryvtt.com/api/foundry.js.html) and works in tandem w/ the [no-shadow](https://eslint.org/docs/rules/no-shadow) rule preventing overriding any core Foundry globals.
+More importantly [@typhonjs-fvtt/eslint-foundry.js](https://www.npmjs.com/package/@typhonjs-fvtt/eslint-foundry.js) enables up to date coverage of all globals exported by [foundry.js](https://foundryvtt.com/api/foundry.js.html) and works in tandem w/ the [no-shadow](https://eslint.org/docs/rules/no-shadow) rule preventing overriding any core Foundry VTT globals.
 - A [Github Action](https://github.com/features/actions) which automatically prepares and formats your module with the release format that is required by Foundry VTT when tagging with `vX.X.X` (thanks [Calego / ElfFriend](https://github.com/ElfFriend-DnD/) for the starter).